eanema/graph89/README.md

+> **_NOTE:_**  This repo is not actively maintained.
+Unfortunately I do not have time in my life at the moment to devote to development or bug fixes.
+What I *can* do is manage the repo and F-Droid build.
+So, if there are any features or bug fixes that you would like included, please generate a well-documented, quality pull request for my review, and I will very likely include the new feature/fix in the repo and tag a new releae for F-Droid.

 # Graph 89

 Graph89 is an emulator targeting the Android platform for TI89, TI89T, TI92, TI92+, V200, TI84+, TI84+SE, TI83, TI83+ and TI83+SE calculators.